 There are a variety of sales operations titles, including sales operations manager, sales operations analyst, sales operations specialist, sales operations coordinator, director of sales operations, and VP of sales operations.

-Sales operations are a key function that helps ensure sales teams hit their goals by removing obstacles and inefficiencies as well as streamlining the sales process to help them take advantage of opportunities.
+Sales operations are a key function that helps ensure sales teams hit their goals by removing obstacles, inefficiencies, and streamlining the sales process to help them take advantage of opportunities.
 For larger organizations with long and complex sales cycles, the benefits of having a sales operations team outweigh the costs.